Just One-click! Connect to Cisco VPN

 Must find a way to reduce the pain, Lucky not only I’m thinking in this way.
 Thanks for all the colleagues’s amazing help.

 BTW, I’m working on MacOS.
+And this article is based on Cisco AnyConnect Version 4.

 Idea one: Cisco AnyConnect Profile